Sacarello's

-P. Sacarello Limited, more commonly known as Sacarello's, is a coffee roasting family business and coffee shop/restaurant in the British Overseas Territory of Gibraltar.
+P. Sacarello Limited, more commonly known as Sacarello's, was a coffee roasting family business and coffee shop/restaurant in the British Overseas Territory of Gibraltar.
 Originally Italian, the Sacarello family first established itself in Gibraltar in the early 19th century and, despite economic upheavals, has served the Rock for over 125 years.
 The Sacarellos owned a merchant house at 57 Irish Town, on the corner of Tuckey's Lane, since 1906 which, until 2024, housed their coffee shop.

 History

 Italian origins

 The Sacarello name first established itself in Gibraltar with the arrival at Gibraltar Harbour of Giovanni Batista Sacarello, an Italian merchant.
 Giovanni was originally from Spotorno at the foot of Monte Saccarello near the Ligurian capital of Genoa, but had been based in the port city of Livorno as the captain of a brigantine.
 He led his ship through the major Mediterranean ports trading in wool and hides becoming a frequent visitor to Gibraltar where he met local Maria Dominica Bignone whom he married at the Cathedral of St. Mary the Crowned in 1817.
 He was 27 and Maria was 20.
 Bignone was also of Ligurian descent with her family also hailing from Spotorno.
 Her surname also took its name from a nearby mountain, Monte Bignone.
 For this reason the Sacarello-Bignone marriage was to be known as the "Marriage of Two Mountains".

 However, the newlyweds did not immediately settle in Gibraltar.
 They left the Rock soon after the wedding, probably to go back to Livorno or elsewhere in Liguria.
 It was 1845 before Giovanni returned to the Rock's shores indefinitely, with Maria having made it back sooner.
 The marriage marked the start of the Sacarello family of Gibraltar.
 After having been settled in Gibraltar for some time, the couple's youngest son Francisco Felipe (born 26 June 1833) married Maria Magdalena Fava (born 1837).
 Their son Bartholomew Sacarello - better known as Bartolo - later founded the family business by establishing B. Sacarello Limited as a provisions merchant in 1888.